damar-wicaksono/uqtestfuns/joss/paper.md

   available in the UQ literature
 - a **single entry point** collecting test functions _and_ their probabilistic input specifications in a single Python package
-- an **opportunity for an open-source contribution** where one can implement new test functions and post reference results.
+- an **opportunity for an open-source contribution**, supporting the implementation of new test functions and posting reference results.

 `UQTestFuns` aims to save the researchers' and developers' time from having to reimplement many of the commonly used test functions